GamerMario54321/10_star_tracker/Readme.md

 3) Run main.py

 Optional
-1)put taiko number if getting another players stats 2)leave blank if you are not tracking another player
+- put taiko number if getting another players stats
+- leave blank if you are not tracking another player